valkyrjaio/valkyrja/docs/modules/model/README.md

 There may be times you want to have an indexed representation of your model.
 Whether to save on bytes between services or other reasons, you'll need a way to convert an indexed array to your model and vice-versa.

-To accomplish this you can use the `Valkyrja\Model\Traits\IndexedModelTrait` and implement the `Valkyrja\Model\IndexedModel` interface if you wish to.
+To accomplish this you can use the `Valkyrja\Model\Models\IndexedModelTrait` and implement the `Valkyrja\Model\IndexedModel` interface if you wish to.
 Implementing the contract will allow for additional features in other modules.